 Net Asset Value and Dividend Declaration

-The Board of Octopus Titan VCT plc (the ‘Company’) has reviewed the portfolio and announces that as at 31 December 2023, the unaudited Net Asset Value (‘NAV’) of the Company was 62.4 pence per share.
+The Board of Octopus Apollo VCT plc (the ‘Company’) announces that as at 31 January 2024, the unaudited Net Asset Value (‘NAV’) of the Company was 50.5 pence per share.

-The movement in NAV over the period has been driven by a mix of company-specific performance issues in what has been a difficult macro-environment combined with a challenging market for private company fundraising and exits.
-Further details will be provided in the annual report and accounts due to be released in late April.

 For further information please contact: